 How to build your profile

 As mentioned earlier, you need to focus on what you change in your present and hence your future and not your past.
-The objective of this post is give you a realistic idea of the selection process and help you chart out your future course of action.
+The objective of this post is to give you a realistic idea of the selection process and help you chart out your future course of action.
 So do not get deflated but start looking at the ways below to improve your profile.

 Take up certification courses aligned to your career aspirations